Huawei Nova 4e With Triple Rear Cameras, Kirin 710 SoC Launched

 Huawei Nova 4e is official.
 The Chinese tech giant on Thursday introduced the new Nova 4e smartphone in China.
 The phone is a part of the company's mid-range lineup and comes with features like double-curved glass body, rear fingerprint sensor, and a 6.15-inch screen.
 The Nova 4e also packs three cameras on the back and a 32-megapixel selfie camera on the front.
-In addition to China, Huawei has also introduced the Nova 4e in the Malaysian market.
+In addition to China, Huawei has introduced the Nova 4e in the Malaysian market.
+Separately, the company has unveiled a new 6GB RAM storage of its Nova 4 smartphone as well.

 Huawei Nova 4e price